 The climbers (◘ Fig. D-26), also called petiole climbers, develop small corkscrew-like coiled holding organs with which they wrap around the branches of the host plant (the climbing aid).
 The climbing aid for the climbers must not exceed a diameter of 8 mm, otherwise the wrapping is no longer possible.
-The bindweed (◘ Fig. D-27) has rapidly growing, twining branch tips with very long internodes on which the leaves initially remain undeveloped.
+The bindweed (◘ Fig. D-27) has rapidly growing, twining branch tips with very long internodes or tendrils on which the leaves initially remain undeveloped.
 To grow, the lianas need light.
 They therefore develop in the clearings of the forest and grow upwards at the same time as the trees; in the process they reach the canopy in time.

 The tropical lianas, unlike those of the outer tropics, are long-lived.
 Their axial organs possess secondary thickness growth; but since they must remain flexible to follow the movements of the supporting trees, no compact woody body is formed, but a woody part fissured into individual strands by parenchyma tissue and broad medullary rays (anomalous thickness growth).
 The vessels are very large on the cross-section, therefore easily visible to the naked eye.
 They have no transverse walls, so that the crown of the liana can be supplied with sufficient water regardless of the small diameter of the flexible stem.
 When the leaves serving as support die and rot, the lianas nevertheless remain attached to the canopy of other trees, and the liana stems hang down freely like ropes.
 Often they slip off partially and then lie with the lower end in loops on the ground.
 The shoot tip, however, works its way back up.
 If this is repeated several times, the liana stem can reach a great length.
 In the case of Calamus (► Fig. D-24), a total length of 240 m was measured!

-◘ Fig. D-22 Lianas in the tropical rainforest of Arroyo Blanco, Dominican Republic (Photo: Breckle).
+◘ Fig. D-22 Lianas in the tropical rainforest of Arroyo Blanco, Dominican Republic (photo: Breckle).

 ◘ Fig. D-23 Numerous bromeliads growing epiphytically on trees in a mountain rainforest on the eastern slope of the Andes of Ecuador (photo: Breckle).